Bangkok Ayutthaya Klong Sa Bua Floating Market & Water Theatre Amphawa Floating Market Map of Amphawa Floating Market

 The cities of northern Thailand are the springboards for expeditions into the country of the hill tribes, and with good roads and a sophisticated tourist infrastructure, the North is thriving.
 Aside from all the sights to see, a big “plus” is the proud people.
 Not only are they handsome and friendly, they have a talent for art and handicrafts; shoppers go wild in the workshops and the teeming markets.

-The metropolis of the north was founded late in the 13th century by King Mengrai the Great.
+Chiang Mai The metropolis of the north was founded late in the 13th century by King Mengrai the Great.
 The hotels, shopping and nightlife are along the Ping River, but the heart of Chiang Mai is the original walled-and-moated square enclosing the old city.
 Mengrai meant business: they say he rushed construction of the city wall by assigning 90,000 men to work around the clock.
 Parts of the original wall are still there, and so is a monastery the king himself established.

 Wat Chiang Man occupies a tranquil enclave in the northeast part of the old town, on Rachpakinai Road.
 Mengrai, a devoted Theravada Buddhist, is said to have taken up residence in the monastery while the town was built around him.
 Two precious religious images—the tiny Crystal Buddha and the Marble Buddha—are protected by bars and glass.
 Far more ancient than the monastery itself, the images are carried through the streets during April’s riotous Songkran festival, marking the Buddhist new year.
 Rain-making power is attributed to the Crystal Buddha, from the 7th century—just what the farmers want to believe in at the end of the dry season.
 Rounding out the historic attractions: a chedi thought to be a 15th-century copy of the original, surrounded by sculptured elephants.
+Wat Chedi Luang, on Phra Pokklao Road, has been the scene of two famous disasters in its six-century history.
+This is where King Mengrai is said to have been zapped by a bolt of lightning.
+And in the 16th century, the giant chedi was decapitated by an earthquake, but it’s still a formidable monument.

 Of the hundreds of temples in Chiang Mai and vicinity, the largest is Wat Phra Singh, on the road of the same name in the western part of the old city.
 According to legend, the site was chosen (in 1345) because this is where the chariot carrying a precious image of the Buddha broke down.
 Some of the buildings here are distinguished by elaborate wood carving—still a speciality of local artisans.
+Beyond the walled city, near the motorway, a temple worth seeing is Wat Ched Yod, with some splendid stucco interpretations of deities.
+The temple is said to have been constructed in the

 middle of the 15th century as the site of the international Buddhist conclave.
 The chedi is unique in northern Thailand—an amalgam of seven small pinnacles.